firefly-iii/docs/docs/docs/data-importer/how-to-use/select-data-source.md

 You have to upload the CSV file you wish to import.
 Optionally, you can upload a "configuration file".
 The configuration file is used to pre-set the import configuration, so you don't have to do it manually all the time.

+If the file contains any lines before the data starts, you must remove them manually.
+If there are extra headers (for example every 100 rows) you'll have to delete those too.

 There may be a standard configuration file for your bank in **[this GitHub repository](https://github.com/firefly-iii/import-configurations)**.
 If not, it is OK to continue without a configuration file.

 TODO screenshot